myShoggoth/deckbuilder/README.md

 To implement the cards for an expansion:

-1. Create a src/DeckBuilding/Dominion/Cards directory that has a Haskell file named ExpansionName.hs
+1. Create a Haskell file in the src/DeckBuilding/Dominion/Cards directory called ExpansionName.hs.
-2. Implement the cards, see src/DeckBuilding/Dominion/Cards.hs for lots of examples and helper functions.
+2. Implement the cards, see src/DeckBuilding/Dominion/Cards/Base.hs for lots of examples and helper functions.
 3. If you need to make data or algorithm changes, let me know so we can discuss design ideas.